European shares hit three-week low as volatility spikes

 By Alistair Smout

-LONDON, Aug 20 (Reuters) - European shares hit a three-week low and a major volatility index spiked higher on Tuesday, as expectations hardened that the U.S. Federal Reserve will start to scale back monetary stimulus measures next month.
+LONDON, Aug 20 (Reuters) - European shares hit a three-week low and a major volatility index jumped on Tuesday, as expectations hardened that the U.S. Federal Reserve will start to scale back its monetary stimulus measures next month.

-The pan-European FTSEurofirst 300 index fell 1.4 percent to 1,207.89 points in afternoon trade, marking the index's lowest point in August, led lower by a 2.3 percent drop in banks.
+The pan-European FTSEurofirst 300 index fell 1.4 percent to 1,207.89 points in afternoon trade, marking its lowest point in August, led down by a 1.5 percent drop in banks .

-The FTSEurofirst 300 reached a five-year high of 1,258.09 points in late May but has since slipped back on growing speculation that the Fed will soon start to scale back its monthly bond buying programme, which has driven much of the global equity rally this year by hitting returns on bonds.
+The FTSEurofirst 300 reached a five-year high of 1,258.09 points in late May but has since slipped on growing speculation that the Fed will soon start to reduce its monthly bond buying, which has driven much of the global equity rally this year by churning out cash and hitting the returns on bonds.

 "If the Federal Reserve are to start cutting back on quantitative easing, it would be the financial sector that would take the initial hit, and defensive stocks are doing relatively well today versus cyclicals such as financials," Manoj Ladwa, head of trading at TJM Partners, said, although he cautioned against reading too much into the session's moves.

-The Euro STOXX 50 Volatility Index surged 12.8 percent to 19.73 points, highlighting investor uncertainty over the near-term outlook for financial markets, but volumes were a mere 62.5 percent of an already low 90 day average.
+The Euro STOXX 50 Volatility Index surged 9.7 percent to 19.20 points, reflecting investor doubts over the near-term outlook for markets, but volume on the FTSEurofirst 300 was just 88.7 percent of an already low 90-day average.

-Glencore Xstrata fell 2.3 percent after taking a $7.7 billion hit on Xstrata's mining assets, with fellow basic materials firm BHP Billiton down 1.3 percent after profit missed forecasts.
+Glencore Xstrata fell 1.6 percent after taking a $7.7 billion hit on Xstrata's mining assets, with fellow basic materials firm BHP Billiton also down 1.6 percent after profit missed forecasts.

 NOT RIGHT TIME